 But truly, in the nation’s capital, there are many big events going on daily.
-Among the sources you can check for the latest schedules are the websites and social media pages of Destination DC, the Washington Post, and the Washington CityPaper.
+Among the sources you can check for the latest schedules are the websites and social media pages of Destination DC and the Washington Post.

 The capital follows the nation (or rather, it’s the nation that follows the capital), in its observance of national holidays:

 January (third Monday): Martin Luther King, Jr. Day